NishchitSubedi/Random-Password-Generator-in-C/README.md

-# Basic Data Router Modelling Program
+# Random Password Generator

-Welcome to the Basic Data Router Modelling Program!
-This program simulates a simple data router that processes incoming packets, checks for authorized ports, and determines whether to route or discard each packet based on predefined rules.
+Welcome to the Random Password Generator Program!
+This program simulates a simple random password generator that ensures security.

 ## Usage